 After Polaroid fell apart as an outdated analog film, she decided to pursue painting as her next medium and has been producing large and small scale sports paintings, leaning towards Abstract Expressionism since giving up Photography in 2013.
 After dedicating three years to her new medium, she created a body of work centered on the energy of the race.

 Her work now can be seen in museums and cultural centers, galleries and many other places.
-She has made a name for herself in the Northeast Florida region and continues to gain popularity throughout the world market.
+She has made a name for herself in Florida region and continues to gain popularity throughout the world market.